 Title I is a federally funded program designed to provide financial assistance to schools, with high percentages of children from low-income families, in order to assist schools in ensuring that students meet challenging academic standards for their grade levels.

-Independence and Liberty Elementary schools are designated as Title I schools.
-These schools employ highly qualified Title I staff who implement instructional strategies focused on scientifically-based research.
+Liberty Elementary is designated as a Title I school.
+Liberty employs highly qualified Title I staff who implement instructional strategies focused on scientifically-based research.

 The McKinney-Vento Act provides homeless and highly mobile students with certain rights so they have access to opportunities that will help them meet the same high academic standards expected of all students in our district.
 Homeless students live in any of the situations listed below:

 - Children and youth who are sharing the housing of others due to a loss of housing, economic hardship, or a similar reason;